networknt/light-4j/docs/content/tutorials/microservices.md

 worrying about how each components wired together.

-During the service implementation phase, specification might be changed and you can regenerate the service codebase again without overwrite your handlers and test cases for handlers.
+During the service implementation phase, specification might be changed and you can regenerate the service codebase again without overwriting your handlers and test cases for handlers.

 To create swagger specification, the best tool is